 - Features to be and not to be tested – This will clearly point out what has to be tested and what should not be.

 - Suspension criteria and resumption requirements – This is the decision maker on the software developed and criteria defined to suspend the testing or to resume the testing.

 - Responsibilities – The tester will have multiple responsibilities in ensuring the issues, bugs and defect in the software under test.
 Additionally, the bugs have to be validated with the developers for them to fix.

 - Risks and contingencies – Risks associated during the testing should be clearly mentioned and proper contingencies during the time have to be defined very clearly.

 Case study #1

-The development team from the example #1 is planning to release the software xyz in 2 phases.
+The development team from the example #1 is planning to release the software XYZ in 2 phases.
 Phase 1 has got many features to be tested and few not to be tested.
 Again not keeping the testing team informed about the features yet to be developed, the software has been released to test.
 Now the testing team starts their execution based on the test plans they have worked out.
-They come up with large number of bugs.
-After validation from the development team most of them goes invalid.
+They come up with a large number of bugs.
+After validation from the development team, most of them go invalid.